-Jean H. Lee is a Pulitzer-nominated veteran foreign correspondent and expert on North Korea.
+Jean H. Lee is a veteran foreign correspondent and expert on North Korea.
 Lee led the Associated Press news agency’s coverage of the Korean Peninsula as bureau chief from 2008 to 2013.
-In 2011, she became the first American reporter granted extensive access on the ground in North Korea, and in January 2012 opened AP’s Pyongyang bureau, the only Western text/photo news bureau based in the North Korean capital.
+In 2011, she became the first American reporter granted extensive access on the ground in North Korea, and in January 2012 opened AP’s Pyongyang bureau, the only U.S. text/photo news bureau based in the North Korean capital.
 She has made dozens of extended reporting trips to North Korea, visiting farms, factories, schools, military academies and homes in the course of her exclusive reporting across the country.

 Lee is a native of Minneapolis.
 She has a bachelor's degree in East Asian Studies and English from Columbia University, and a master's degree from the Columbia Graduate School of Journalism.
 She worked as a reporter for the Korea Herald in Seoul, South Korea, before being posted with AP to the news agency's bureaus in Baltimore; Fresno, Calif.; San Francisco; New York; London; Seoul and Pyongyang.

 Lee served as a Wilson Center Public Policy Scholar and Global Fellow before joining the Asia Program as Korea Center program director.
 She has contributed commentary and feature stories to the New York Times Sunday Review, Esquire magazine, the New Republic and other publications.
 She appears as an analyst for CNN, BBC, NPR, PRI and other media, and serves frequently as a guest speaker on Korea-related topics.
 She is a member of the National Committee on North Korea, the Council of Korean Americans, the Asian American Journalists Association, the Pacific Council.
 She serves on the World Economic Forum's Global Futures Council on the Korean Peninsula.